mdrain/dynalist-help/_articles/subscription.md

 #### Is my credit card information safe?

-We don't handle your credit card informatin directly.
+We don't handle your credit card information directly.
 We use Stripe for accepting payment, which is trusted by thousands of companies like Twitter, Pinterest, and Shopify.

 #### Can I get a group discount?